rhodesn/syscap/README.md

 # Syscap

-Syscap is a Python script for capturing Linux system state into tagged files, and subsequently performing a diff between two state tags.
+Syscap is a Python script for capturing Linux system state information into tagged files, and subsequently performing a diff between two state tags.

 ## Installation